skycrapers/TecoGAN-PyTorch/README.md

 ```
 > You can download and use our pre-trained FRVSR models instead of training from scratch. [[BD-4x-Vimeo](https://drive.google.com/file/d/11kPVS04a3B3k0SD-mKEpY_Q8WL7KrTIA/view?usp=sharing)] [[BI-4x-Vimeo](https://drive.google.com/file/d/1wejMAFwIBde_7sz-H7zwlOCbCvjt3G9L/view?usp=sharing)] [[BD-4x-REDS](https://drive.google.com/file/d/1YyTwBFF6P9xy6b9UBILF4ornCdmWbDLY/view?usp=sharing)][[BD-2x-REDS](https://drive.google.com/file/d/1ibsr3td1rYeKsDc2d-J9-8jFURBFc_ST/view?usp=sharing)]

-When the training is complete, set the generator's `load_path` in `experiments_BD/TecoGAN/TecoGAN_VimeoTecoGAN_4xSR_2GPU/train.yml` to the latest checkpoint weight of the FRVSR model, e.g., `./pretrained_models/FRVSR_BD_iter400000.pth`.
+When the training is complete, set the generator's `load_path` in `experiments_BD/TecoGAN/TecoGAN_VimeoTecoGAN_4xSR_2GPU/train.yml` to the latest checkpoint weight of the FRVSR model.

 5. Train a TecoGAN model.
 You can specify which gpu to be used in `train.sh`.
 By default, the training is conducted in the background and the output info will be logged in `./experiments_BD/TecoGAN/TecoGAN_VimeoTecoGAN/train/train.log`.
 ```bash